Cakeyan/SoPhy_Evaluation/rope.md

 **01488**

-Is the tension of the yellow rope greater than that of the yellow rope?
+Is the mass of the white sphere less than that of the blue cube?

 **01489**

-Is the mass of the white sphere less than that of the blue cube?
+Is the tension of the green rope greater than that of the yellow rope?

 **01490**

+If we want the blue cube to move down, what can we do?

+A. Decrease the mass of the gray sphere

+B. Increase the mass of the blue cube

-Which of the following would happen if the white sphere were much lighter?
+C. Decrease the mass of the white sphere

-A. The yellow pulley would not rotate

-B. The white pulley would rotate anti-clockwise

-C. The white pulley would move up

-D. The white pulley would rotate clockwise
+D. Decrease the mass of the blue cube

 **01491**

-If we want the blue cube to move up, what can we do?

-A. Decrease the mass of the blue cube

-B. Increase the mass of the gray sphere

-C. Decrease the mass of the gray sphere
+Which direction would the gray sphere move if the gray sphere were much heavier?

-D. Increase the mass of the white sphere
+A. Down

+B. Stationary

+C. Up

 ----